Anjali Narang

 Anjali graduated from Kurukshetra University

-Physics class overview
+Physics class snapshot

 My tutoring approach is a blend of problem-solving, result-oriented, and collaborative techniques, tailored to each student's unique learning style.
 Specializing in subjects like Thermodynamics, Mechanics, and Quantum Mechanics, I utilize a range of tech tools including digital whiteboards, interactive diagrams, and video conferencing to deliver engaging and interactive lessons.
 By following diverse curricula such as A-Levels, AP Program, and IB, I ensure a comprehensive understanding of the material.
 With experience teaching elementary to high school students in groups of 20+, my personalized tutoring fosters a deep understanding of complex topics while making learning fun and effective.

-Specialities of your physics tutor
+Academic expertise of your physics tutor

 Real world application